 - Django Rest Framework with Django Web Framework

 - Hippo CMS — offers contextual and behavioral trend analytics on web content and helps you create expriments to A/B test content and layout

 - Genetics Mesh

 - Directus (Open Source and Paid hosted version)

-The traditional Coupled CMS are useful as it doesn’t require complex programming and relies heavily on the UI provided by the CMS to author the content by non programmers.
-One of the drawback of this CMS is that the front end developers are coupled with the CMS technology to make edits, and are restricted by leveraging RIA or other responsive technologies in a better fashion.
+The traditional Coupled CMS is useful as it doesn’t require complex programming and relies heavily on the UI provided by the CMS to author the content by non-programmers.
+One of the drawbacks of this CMS is that the front end developers are coupled with the CMS technology to make edits, and are restricted by leveraging RIA or other responsive technologies in a better fashion.

 Traditional CMS Frameworks

 This section is very clear.
 With the Paid version of CMS, you get support from dedicated support folks and will guide you or help in the implementation and support.
 The open-source on the other hand is widely used and has a good network of people working and supporting it.